mandyfu84/CS269_PaperSummary/index.md

 ### ADDANY
 *ADDANY* generates a sentence `s` containing `d` words, `s = w1w2...wd`.
-1. Initailize `w1w2...wd`.
+1. Initialize `w1w2...wd`.
 Randomly choose words from common English words.
 2. Switch `wi` with word `x`. word `x` is in candidate words `W` where `W = union of 20 sampled common words and words in q`.
-3. Upade `wi` to minimze the F1 score of the model's output.
+3. Update `wi` to minimize the F1 score of the model's output.

 ![Image](/AddAny.png){:height="50%" width="50%"}